Virtud87/marketing-analysis/README.md

-# marketing-analysis
+# Marketing Analysis
-Marketing analysis for grocery store.
+Marketing analysis for grocery store with a physical store, online, and catalog options.